openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ![Sort statement format](Images/sort-and-merge/SORT-format-1.png)
 _Format 1 of a sort statement_

-`file-name-1`:
-- the sort process uses this file as temporary file during the sort
-- The name given in the SD entry that describes the records to be sorted.
+`file-name-1` is used by the sort process as temporary file during the sort, also the name given in the SD entry describes the records to be sorted.

 No pair of **file-names** in a `SORT` statement can be specified in the same **SAME SORT AREA** clause or the SAME